liyin2015/cv-ai-applications/README.md

  - [Nenural Rendering](#neural-rendering)

 # Neural Rendering
+GANs: Synthesized images with controllable properties such as camera view points and illumination conditons
 ## Basic 2D (image to image rendering)
 * Coloring
 * Super-resolution
 * Sketch to image
 ## 2D to 3D
+*  Tech: GANs with 3D control, papers: [photoApp]

 ## Advanced
 * sketch to video with movements
 *